Concerns grow that voter intimidation could disrupt midterm elections - NewsBreak

 In Little Rock, Arkansas, an argument allegedly broke out outside a polling place last week between supporters of different mayoral candidates, and one individual “indicated he had a gun,” according to one candidate who witnessed the incident.

 Courts have long held that guns do not belong at polling places.
-According to the Giffords Law Center to Prevent Gun Violence , six states (Arizona, California, Florida, Georgia, Louisiana and Texas) and Washington, D.C., explicitly prohibit firearms at polling places and another four prohibit concealed guns at the polls.
+According to the Giffords Law Center to Prevent Gun Violence , six states (Arizona, California, Florida, Georgia, Louisiana, Texas) and Washington, D.C., explicitly prohibit firearms at polling places and another four prohibit concealed guns at the polls.
+A new law in Colorado prohibits people from openly carrying a gun within 100 feet of a ballot drop box, voting center or ballot processing facility, except for law enforcement and licensed security officials.

 Polling places are also often located inside schools or other public property where guns are already prohibited.
 And most states, including many where the law doesn’t explicitly mention polling places, have a law prohibiting the use of a firearm to intimidate other people.